 In 1982, the Hahn pumper was purchased.
 This was the first custom cab fire apparatus purchased with seating for 4 fire fighters plus room for more on the rear step.

 In 1989, a contract was placed for a 2nd Hahn pumper, however Hahn Apparatus folded in 1989, so the company scrambled to obtain a replacement for its aging 1971 pumper.
 The first Seagrave was purchased at the end of 1989.

 In 1999 the second Seagrave was purchased.
 The company also greatly expanded the firehouse with a two bay addition with hose tower and sleeping accommodations on the second floor above the new engine bays.

 On July 7, 1998, a natural gas explosion and fire destroyed a newly constructed residence in the South Riding community in Loudoun County.
 This incident led to the establishment of a substation for the APVVFD, known as station 19.
 A temporary firehouse would be constructed by the county in the form of a large tent for apparatus and trailers for offices and sleeping quarters.
 The 99 Seagrave would be housed at this new substation.

 In 2005, we expanded our capabilities with the purchase of a combination piece, 2006 Spartan/Ferrara Rescue Engine.

 Today we have a total of three ambulances, and two engines.
-We also have a number of ancillary vehicles that allow us to provide support to front-line operations in a variety of ways, amongst which are a brush truck, jeep, utility truck, plow truck, three EMS chase vehicles, and a gator.
-We also have a dedicated Support Services truck and a van to provide both support to ongoing operations as well as recruitment and retention services.
+We also have a number of ancillary vehicles that allow us to provide support to front-line operations in a variety of ways, amongst which are a brush truck, jeep, utility truck, and two EMS chase vehicles.
+Additionally, our Support services division maintains three trucks to assist staff on long incidents..